enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/built-in-methods.md

 ## Practice

-A method is a type of function that uses the ??? as an argument, and a ??? to call the method itself.
+A method is a type of function that uses the ??? as an argument, and a colon to call the method itself.

 - object itself
 - colon
 - script
 - period
 - semi-colon
-- event

 ---

 ## Revision

-A method is a type of function that uses the ??? as an argument, and a ??? to call the method itself.
+A method is a type of function that uses the object itself as an argument, and a ??? to call the method itself.

-- object itself
 - colon
 - script
 - period